-The Spanish Federation of Associations of Spanish Schools for Foreigners has over 80 member schools throughout Spain teaching Spanish to foreigners.
+The Spanish Federation of Associations of Spanish Schools for Foreigners has 98 member schools throughout Spain teaching Spanish to foreigners.

 The Federation of English Language Teaching Organisations Malta is a self-regulating association of the major schools in Malta officially recognised by the Maltese Ministries of Education and Tourism.
 Their main aim is to advance the quality of English language education to international learners in Malta.

-The Agency for promoting French as a Foreign Language in France has over 30 member language centres specialised in teaching French to foreigners.
+The Agency for promoting French as a Foreign Language in France has over 60-member language centres specialised in teaching French to foreigners.

 Foundation studies are bridging or pathway programmes that students undertake before entering undergraduate studies

-The Goethe Institut is the Federal Republic of Germany’s cultural institution, with a worldwide network of Goethe Instituts, Goethe Centres, cultural societies, reading rooms, and exam and German-language learning centres.
+The Goethe Institut is the Federal Republic of Germany’s cultural institution, with a worldwide network of 160 Goethe Instituts, Goethe Centres, cultural societies, reading rooms, and exam and German-language learning centres.
 They promote the study of German abroad and encourage international cultural exchange.